fulstak/rhombus-wiki/content/support/faq/part-coin.md

 ---
-title: "FAQ: PART coin"
+title: "FAQ: RHOM coin"
-subtitle: PART is the cryptocurrency designed to be the heart of the Particl ecosystem and acts as the fuel that makes it run
+subtitle: RHOM is the cryptocurrency designed to be the heart of the Rhombus ecosystem and acts as the fuel that makes it run
 slug:
 weight: 1
 tags: